Observers call Azerbaijan vote unfair, opposition plans challenge

 Aliyev has dismissed accusations of human rights abuses and says Azeris enjoy full democratic freedoms.
 He won the presidency in 2003 and 2008 in votes that international observers said fell short of democratic standards.

-(Additional reporting by Nailia Bagirova in Baku and Arshad Mohammed in Washington; Writing by Thomas Grove; Editing by Mark Trevelyan/Mark Heinrich)
+(Reporting by Lada Evgrashina and Nailia Bagirova; Writing by Thomas Grove; Editing by Mark Trevelyan)